Who Is Most Often at Fault in a Rear-End Collision?

 When Is the Rear Driver At Fault?

-As a rule, drivers who follow too closely or engage in other reckless actions can be held liable for accidents caused by their behavior.
-This is usually the case even when factors outside the driver’s control contributed to the crash.
-For example, a motorist’s ability to see taillights may be reduced when it’s snowing, but he or she is still expected to be aware of other cars, adjust speed, and allow extra room between vehicles.
+As a rule, drivers who follow too closely or engage in other reckless actions can bear liability for the injuries and damages their actions cause.
+This is usually the case even when factors outside the driver's control contributed to the crash.
+For example, heavy rain or snow may reduce a motorist's ability to see taillights, but that driver must still be aware of other cars, adjust speed, and allow extra room between vehicles.

 The same rule of thumb applies when a mechanical failure leads to a rear-end collision.
 Drivers are responsible for maintaining their vehicles, making necessary repairs, and responding to recall notices.
 If the other driver neglected any of these duties and an accident ensues, the driver in back will likely be found at fault for rear-ending another vehicle.
 (The manufacturer of a defective part and/or a mechanic or service center that performs negligent repairs may also be held liable in such a situation.)